Tubigrip is a specially designed, elasticated tubular bandage that provides firm but comfortable support for sprains, strains and weak joints.

 inevitable, too much swelling results in significant loss of function,

 excessive pain and eventually reduces the blood flow through vessel

 restriction.
 This slows the healing process and can be painful.

-The most effective way to apply and maintain compression on the knee is to use a compression bandage rather than a firm plastic bandage (such as zinc-oxide tape).
+The most effective way to apply and maintain compression on the knee is to use a tubular compression bandage rather than a firm plastic bandage (such as zinc-oxide tape).
 Usage of a tight, non-elastic bandage will result in reduction of adequate blood flow, potentially causing ischemia.